 Headaches have been considered as common childhood ailment and can occur among school-age children.
 There are various causes of frequent headaches among children.
 Always bear in mind that these headaches despite excruciating are usually harmless.
 It is vital for parents to consult a doctor if a child wakes up from sleep with a headache and vomits, if the headache manifests with fever or after an injury or if it appears different, worse or frequent than usual.

 A migraine can occur on a daily, weekly or monthly basis.
-This type of headache can last up to 3 days among children.
+This type can last up to 3 days among children.
 The pain can be quite severe and even require the child to limit activities since exertion can worsen the pain.
 Always bear in mind that migraines are often accompanied by nausea and vomiting while sounds and lights can intensify the nausea and pain.

 Children between 5-10 years old can oftentimes suffer from dizziness, blurred vision, colored spots in front of their eyes or flashing lights within an hour of the onset.
 Migraines occur once the arteries in the brain constrict and widen, usually due to changes in altitude or weather, certain foods, fatigue, skipping meals, intense physical activity or hormonal fluctuations.